 In addition to promoting diversity, equity, and inclusion within our hallways, in our productions and on our screens, we are a source for change and support in our communities.
-Through philanthropic efforts, community outreach and strong and lasting partnerships, we support causes that make a difference, that advance a culture of inclusivity and amplify everyone's voice.
-Highlights include:
+We work with leading industry organizations to ensure greater inclusion in the stories we tell, the partners we work with, and the audiences who enjoy our content.
+The following are a few examples of our active partnerships and collaborations through which we strive to empower the next generation of storytellers: